EPFL-ADA-2017/ada2017-hw/project/README.md

 After we get all the above information from the target datasets, we will use the region-based aggregations for carrying out the statistical analysis.

+To note that both GDELT and Twitter datasets are pretty big - which would put a huge toll on in-memory operations.
+Thankfully, we can make use the cluster (mentioned in class) to handle the Twitter one but we will simply try to trim down the amount of data we work with on GDELT - the first time we read the data may still take a long time but, afterwards, serialization should allow us to speed up the process.

 # List of internal milestones up until project milestone 2

 1. Get raw data for all the datasets and handle missing (or incomplete) information